whataboutpets/minimal-mistakes/_posts/cats/2017-05-21-tips-for-reducing-cat-litter-allergies.md

 # 5 ) Try an Air Purifier

-As liter dust can occur throughout your home, getting an air purifier for the area that you or your pet are immediately in can actually be a great way to decrease allergens and dust mites.
+As litter dust can occur throughout your home, getting an air purifier for the area that you or your pet are immediately in can actually be a great way to decrease allergens and dust mites.

 Even with constant cleaning and vacuuming, it's difficult to keep the air in living spaces clean.
-An air purifier can be a great way
+An air purifier can help to take on this problem, and effectively get rid of these airborne allergens.

 Make sure to look for a model that comes with a HEPA air filter.
-These filters 99.97% the allergens, dust, mold, pollens, and other junk particles out of the air.
+These filters trap 99.97% of the dust, dust mites, and other allergens out of the air.

-are the best kinds of air filters to clean the air of any harmful particles.
-You can buy these as free-standing units or you can also get some that are attached to the air conditioner.
+You can buy a free-standing unit or you can also get models that are attached to the heating or cooling system.

-the flocks of cat hair flying through our living space and the pet dander that keeps us and nearly 10% of American population sneezing.
-Luckily, with air purifiers, we're able to combat these troubles, and get rid of allergens, dust, dander and other harmful particles.

-not just in cat litter.

-Dust mites occur throughout the home, not just in cat litter.
-Try an air purifier with a HEPA filter to reduce dust mites Clear the air!
-Invest in a high efficiency particulate arrestance/air (HEPA) filter.
-Remember that the cat allergen can linger for long periods of time, so continuously straining it out of the air will reduce your exposure to the allergen.

-Use air purifiers throughout the house; look for the ones with HEPA filters.
-Salt lamps can help attract dust and cause it to drop to the floor where it can be vacuumed up.
-Some purifiers use UV light to kill germs/viruses, as well, which may be an attractive option.
+Keep in mind that having an air purifier does not mean you can stop cleaning.
+They clean the air but litter dust can still be attached to the floor and other surfaces.